 We tried bioluminescence kayaking from the beach near Fajardo to Laguna Grande to see the glowing bay.
 We paddled through mangrove channels, saw iguanas high in the trees, and heard bats diving for fish not far from our kayak.
 When we arrived in the bay we witnessed microscopic plankton giving off a bioluminescent glow when they were disturbed in the water.
 The experience was one we will never forget and the kids can’t wait to go again!

 8) Old San Juan

 Old San Juan exudes charm with its distinctive blue hued cobblestone streets, colorful colonial buildings, and plazas perfect for people watching.
-Visitors will find museums, art galleries, cafés, and gourmet dining all within the confines of the old town.
-The city offers a free trolley service which ferries visitors to all the major landmarks, providing tourists with an easy way to explore the beauty of the area.
+There are plenty of things to do in San Juan.
+Be sure to explore the museums, historic sites, art galleries, cafés, and gourmet dining all within the old town.
+The city offers a free trolley service to all the major landmarks, providing tourists with an easy way to explore the area.

 Puerto Ricans love their food, and restaurants have gone to great lengths to assemble magnificent dishes that demonstrate their gastronomic prowess.
-Some of my favorite local dishes include arroz con pollo, tostones, flan, and mofongo.
+Some of my favorite traditional Puerto Rican dishes include arroz con pollo, tostones, flan, and mofongo.
 Puerto Ricans cook with passion and it really comes through in the flavor of the food.

 What’s not to love about 80 degree weather in the winter?
 Puerto Rico’s weather makes it the ideal location for a beach vacation any time of year.
 Keep in mind hurricane season in the Caribbean runs from June through the end of November and can disrupt Puerto Rico travel.